-- Conduct oneself in accordance with the Berry Street Code of Conduct which is underpinned by the values of accountability, courage, integrity, respect and working together. - Have a demonstrated understanding of and commitment to the principles of equity, diversity, continual improvement, risk management and occupational health and safety. - Berry Street supports White Ribbon, Australia's campaign to stop violence against women.
-There is an expectation that staff never commit, excuse or remain silent about violence against women. - Berry Street is committed to the safety, participation and empowerment of all children, including those with a disability and culturally and/or linguistically diverse backgrounds.
-Berry Street is also committed to cultural safety, inclusion and empowerment of Aboriginal children, their families and communities.
+- Conduct oneself in accordance with the Berry Street Code of Conduct which is underpinned by the values of accountability, courage, integrity, respect and working together within the principles of continuous improvement and occupational health and safety. - Berry Street is committed to the principles of social justice.
+We aim to ensure every individual is treated with dignity and respect regardless of their cultural background, ability, ethnicity, gender identity, sexual orientation, spirituality or religion. - Berry Street supports White Ribbon, Australia's campaign to stop violence against women.
+There is an expectation that staff never commit, excuse or remain silent about violence against women. - Berry Street is committed to being a child safe, child friendly and child empowering organisation.
+In everything we do we seek to protect children.
+We are committed to the cultural safety of Aboriginal and Torres Strait Islander children; children from culturally and/or linguistically diverse backgrounds; children with a disability; children who identify with a sexual and or gender minority identity.